javadkh2/ether-rate-convert/README.md

 ```
 npm install
 ```
-now the project is ready for run. by below command you can run it locally
+Now the project is ready for run. by below command you can run it locally
 ```
 npm start
 ```